htminuslab/Efinix_T20_Dev_Board/EfinixLoader/README.md

 # 4. Read a pin

-A pin can be read by issuing the -readport command, this will return the whole port value independent if the pins are input/output or special function like UART pins.
+A pin can be read by issuing the **-readport** command, this will return the whole port value independent if the pins are input/output or special function like UART pins.

 ```
 H:\GitHub\Efinix_T20_Dev_Board\EfinityLoader>EfinixLoader.exe -com 7 -readporta
 ```
-It should be trivial to update the Efinixloader to just show the pin values.
+It should be trivial to update the Efinixloader to just show the individual pin values.

 # 5. How to compile the EfinixLoader